 The Journal of Huntington's Disease is an international multidisciplinary journal to facilitate progress in understanding the genetics, molecular correlates, pathogenesis, pharmacology, diagnosis and treatment of Huntington's disease and related disorders.
+The journal publishes research reports, reviews, short communications, letters-to-the-editor, and will consider research that has negative findings.
 The journal is dedicated to providing an open forum for original research in basic science, translational research and clinical medicine that will expedite our fundamental understanding and improve treatment of Huntington's disease and related disorders.

 Blair R. Leavitt, MD

 Martha A. Nance

 X. William Yang